csgillespie/efficientR/main.md

 ### Testing performance gains from BLAS

 As an illustrative test of the performance gains offered by BLAS, the following test was run on a new laptop running Ubuntu 15.10 on a 6^th^ generation Core i7 processor, before and after OpenBLAS was installed.^[OpenBLAS was installed on the computer via `sudo apt-get install libopenblas-base`, which was then automatically detected and used by R.]

 ```r
 res = benchmark_std() # run a suit of tests to test R's performance
 ```

 It was found that the installation of OpenBLAS led to a 2-fold speed-up (from around 150 to 70 seconds).
-The majority of the speed gain was from the matrix algebra tests, as can be seen in figure \@ref(fig:blas-bench).
+The majority of the speed gain was from the matrix algebra tests, as can be seen in Figure \@ref(fig:blas-bench).
 Note that the results of such tests are highly dependent on the particularities of each computer.
 However, it clearly shows that 'programming' benchmarks (e.g. the calculation of 3,500,000 Fibonacci numbers) are not much faster, whereas matrix calculations and functions receive a substantial speed boost.
 This demonstrates that the speed-up you can expect from BLAS depends heavily on the type of computations you are undertaking.

 (ref:blas-bench) Performance gains obtained changing the underlying BLAS library (tests from `benchmark_std()`).